za3k/short-programs/README.md

 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).

+internet-timelimit
+---
+(Arch, netcfg) Connects to the internet for short period of time, then automatically disconnects.
+Usage: `internet.sh MINUTES REASON`

 last
 ---
 Prints the last line from bash's history